abhishekrana/MaskRCNN_Tensorflow_Docker/README.md

 Integration of [FastMaskRCNN] + [Tensorflow] + [Nvidia-docker].
 (Tested in Ubuntu 16.04)

-  - Creates docker image "tensorflow_maskrcnn_gpu" using [Tensorflow_gpu] + [FastMaskRCNN] dependencies
+  - Creates docker image "user/tensorflow_gpu_mrcnn" using [Tensorflow_gpu] + [FastMaskRCNN] dependencies
-  - Creates docker container "maskrcnn" from "tensorflow_maskrcnn_gpu"
+  - Creates docker container "user-mrcnn_tf1.1" from "user/tensorflow_gpu_mrcnn"
-  - Clones [FastMaskRCNN] code inside MaskRCNN_Tensorflow_Docker (host) and mounts it inside "maskrcnn" container at /home/maskrcnn/FastMaskRCNN (docker).
+  - Clones [FastMaskRCNN] code inside MaskRCNN_Tensorflow_Docker/MRCNN/ (host)
+  - Mounts MRCNN/ (host) at /home/user/ (docker) inside "user-mrcnn_tf1.1" container.
     (Host and Docker are now sharing the same code i.e. FastMaskRCNN.
 So code changes can be made at host side and code can be run inside the docker container)
-  - Downloads/Copies datasets required for [FastMaskRCNN] inside FastMaskRCNN (host/docker)
+  - Downloads/Copies datasets required for [FastMaskRCNN] inside FastMaskRCNN (visible at both host and docker due to mounting)
   - Runs [FastMaskRCNN] code to:
     - Generate annotations
     - Train the network